Ian Smith: 2000–2002: back in the public eye

 According to Meredith, governmental mismanagement and widespread corruption within the ZANU–PF order led to Mugabe and others enriching themselves considerably at the expense of the country as a whole.
 In Meredith's view, the average Zimbabwean was worse off in 2000 than he had been in 1980: "average wages were lower, unemployment had trebled, public services were crumbling, and life expectancy was falling".
 Opposition to ZANU–PF grew, particularly in the towns and cities.
 In 2000, hoping to win support from rural blacks, Mugabe introduced a fast-track land reform programme under which groups of ZANU–PF activists, officially referred to as "war veterans", were sent to take over white-owned farms so the land could be split up, without compensation, and redistributed to black peasant farmers.
 White farmers and their black employees were violently forced out, food production plummeted, and the economy collapsed to half of the size that it had been in 1980.

-When a group of about 50 ZANU–PF activists briefly invaded Gwenoro in May 2000, Smith played down the incident, saying the intruders were just bored and out of work.
+In an April 2000 interview, Smith asserted that he viewed himself as African, stating "I was born here.
+My children were born here, and my grandchildren were born here.
+I'm African, not British."
+When a group of about 50 ZANU–PF activists briefly invaded Gwenoro in May, Smith played down the incident, saying the intruders were just bored and out of work.
 "There's no politics on the farm," he said.
 Five months later, in England to address the Oxford Union, Smith described Mugabe as "mentally deranged".
 The President announced in response that Smith would be arrested and tried for genocide if he ever came back to Zimbabwe, a threat that Smith mocked.
 "I would love that.
 Let him try it," he said—"It would give me the chance to tell the world the truth about this gangster ...
 I will give him the date and time of arrival of my plane so he can meet me at the airport."
 A mass of reporters descended on Harare International Airport on 7 November 2000 to witness Smith's arrest, but far from being detained, the former prime minister was greeted cheerily by immigration officers and allowed through without any obstruction.
 Telling the waiting pressmen that he was disappointed not to have met any confrontation, he commented: "We have a president here who is mentally unstable and makes statements that have no bearing on reality", and went home unmolested.